 If you are a visual artist whose primary medium is photography, you should apply within the “Photography & Filmmaking” category.

-In the past few years, a number of playwrights have applied and have been granted residencies within the “Fiction / Creative Nonfiction” category.
+Quality literary writing is quality literary writing, and we want to see yours!
+While this category has traditionally been narrowly focused, we’ve been pleasantly surprised at the number of writers who have found us who are working in a variety of genres.
+For example, in the past few years, a number of playwrights have applied and have been granted residencies within the “Fiction / Creative Nonfiction” category.
 We would welcome your application.

 I’ve never been professionally published or exhibited.
 What should my resume include?